Make-School-Courses/FEW-1.1-Web-Foundations/03-CSS-Intro/README.md

 ## Designing with Type

 Using simple rules you can make your work look worlds better.
-Use font styles to create a hierarachy of type.
+Use font styles to create a hierarchy of type.

 - Designing with Type: Hierarchy
   - [Type Hierarchy tips](https://99designs.com/blog/tips/typographic-hierarchy-web-design/)